Transfer Credit

 Internal University of Toronto Transfer Students

 The Daniels faculty accepts transfer students from other faculties and divisions within the University of Toronto.
-There is one admission round each year.
+There is one admission round each year for Fall entry.
 For information about applying to transfer to the Daniels faculty, visit our Future Students section.

-If you are admitted to the Daniels Faculty from an undergraduate division at U of T other than FAS, UTM, or UTSC, you may be eligible for transfer credit.
+If you are admitted to the Daniels Faculty from an undergraduate division at U of T other than FAS, UTM, or UTSC, you may be eligible for transfer credit for courses in which your final mark is 50% or higher.
+In addition, any Daniels courses that you completed in your previous division will be retained with their associated marks and applied toward your Daniels academic record.

 Is it mandatory for me to apply for a transfer credit assessment?